wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.2.2.3 - 2014/05/20 =
+* Tweak - Checked and updated for full compatibility with WooCommerce Version 2.1.9 and WordPress version 3.9.1
+* Fix - Updated preg_replace function that removes special characters from database query.
+* Credit - to Peter Scott [Web Systems Management](http://www.websysman.com/) for advising the issue and access to find and fix it.

 = 2.2.2.2 - 2014/04/26 =
 * Tweak - Added new Google Analytics tab and config settings to dashboard.
 (New Pro Version feature)
 * Tweak - Updated Priced text in search box drop down and on Search Results page to Price.